Glossary

 Attention Deficit Hyperactivity Disorder (ADHD)

-A neurobiological disorder that is diagnosed by qualified professionals (typically licensed psychologists and medical physicians) and manifests itself by specific behavior traits, which may include inattention (distractibility), impulsivity, and/or hyperactivity present in a variety of settings.
+A neurobiological disorder diagnosed by qualified professionals (typically licensed psychologists and medical physicians) and manifests itself by specific behavior traits.
+These include inattention (distractibility), impulsivity, and/or hyperactivity in a variety of settings.

 Auditory Processing Deficit

-Auditory processing is the ability to interpret and understand information that is presented orally.
+The ability to interpret and understand orally presented information.
 Can they remember what they hear?
 Do they understand what they hear?
 A deficit is present if this ability significantly interferes with one’s ability to function effectively, despite normal hearing.

 Dyscalculia